TitusTaing/Titus-s-Website/README.md

 **Porsche 918 Spyder**

 I started to like this car when I was in 3rd grade.
 It is a hybrid with exhaust caps above the bumper and I thought the acid green accents were really cool.
 I also started to like Porsche as well.
+The V8 engine produces 608 horsepower and 390 lb-ft of torque.
+There are dual electric motors: front and rear. amd this adds an 279 horsepower, pushing total output to 887 horsepower and a stunning 944 lb-ft of torque.
+A 6.8-kWh battery provides the juice for the motors, and allows an EPA-rated 12 miles of all-electric range.

 Here is a link if you want more information:
 Website (https://www.motortrend.com/vehicle-genres/porsche-918-spyder-history-photos-specifications/)

+theme:minima